Keto lemon cake is a classic white cake made bright and citrusy with the addition of lots of lemon flavor.

 INGREDIENTS IN KETO LEMON CAKE

-Almond Flour - Use a fine ground almond flour for cake recipes.
+Almond Flour - Use superfine blanched almond flour for cake recipes.

 Coconut Flour - The combination of two types of flours makes for the best texture.

-Baking Soda - Works with the lemon in this recipe to create chemistry magic and extra rise.
+Baking Soda - Combines with the lemon in this recipe to create chemistry magic and extra rise.

 Baking Powder - Baking powder helps the cake rise in the oven.